-The best waterproof phones can survive a dunk in the water, like a pool or bathtub, with nary a problem.
+The best waterproof phones have become commonplace, offering peace of mind in case you drop your device in standing water.
 They used to be hideous things, but today, they're sleek devices that can shrug off splashes and even be submerged without problems.
 And many of the top smartphones available right now feature some degree of water resistance.

 Owning a water-resistant phone means that you can snap pictures by the pool or use your handset in the rain without fear it'll be damaged.
 Look for an IP67 or IP68 rating — both mean the device can withstand being submerged in water for 30 minutes, at varying depths.